Home / Service Area / Ohio / Licking County / Newark / Storm Damage

 Concealed Fasteners and Wind Uplift

 The failure mode behind most wind damage claims on asphalt roofing is exposed fastener back-out.
 Freeze-thaw cycling works on the deck connection over time, and the thermal range across a Licking County year stresses fastener attachment through repeated expansion and contraction.
 As fasteners back out incrementally, the seal at each attachment point weakens, and wind events in the central Ohio corridor find those compromised points and lift shingles or panels from below.
-The April 2024 storm that produced the Licking County EF0 tornado is precisely the kind of event that tests those attachment points across the full Newark housing stock.
+The April 2024 storm that produced the Licking County EF0 tornado is exactly the kind of event that tests those attachment points across the full Newark housing stock.
 Standing seam's concealed-clip system has no exposed fasteners on the panel face.
 Each clip floats, allowing thermal movement without stressing the seam, and wind uplift load distributes across the full panel length rather than concentrating at individual fastener points.

 One Roof, Not Three